vanso/WaaSAssessment/README.md

+# WaaSAssessment

+WaaSAssessment is a PowerShell module.

-# About the WaaS Assessment Platform
+Gets WaaS Assessment Platform information.

-The WaaSAssessment module provide the following information:
+The WaaS Assessment Platform provide the following information:

 - If a device is on the latest Microsoft updates.
 - Whether the device has reached end of support.